 Third, consider the once-popular UGMA and UTMA options… carefully.

 These are specific trust accounts held by the child at a bank or brokerage you may hear recommended to you.
 Just know there are a couple of downsides to these options that have led to their falling behind 529 plans in popularity as a college-savings vehicle.
 First, since they are in the student’s name, they will be counted as a student-owned asset, and thus decrease the likelihood of financial aid.
 Second, the child has the legal right to the money at a certain age, and can use it for other purposes besides college.
 You could find yourself unintentionally funding four years of Drake concerts.

 The overriding message when it comes to saving for college: Don’t wait for the details.
 Start now, plan wisely, and save as much as you can — it’ll provide more options and greater flexibility when you need them, later on.
-Our smart, conservative financial advisors can help you establish a college-savings program tailored to your family’s unique situation, putting you in a better position to control your own destiny, as your children work toward that incredibly expensive cap and gown.
+Our smart, conservative financial advisors understand planning for college, and can help you establish a college-savings program tailored to your family’s unique situation, putting you in a better position to control your own destiny, as your children work toward that incredibly expensive cap and gown.

 The overriding message when it comes to paying for college: Don’t wait for the details.

 College savings is only one of many life stages where smart financial planning can make a difference.
 McRae Capital can help you understand a host of topics, like the risks of market volatility, how to live off retirement savings, and why taking the long view as an investor is so very important.